nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ##

-04. By executing the following command-line:
+04. By executing the following command line:

 	`date | tr -s '\040' | tr '\040' '\012'`